deepika1058/git-demo/README.md

 #Demo git repository
 This is the first repository
 #second
-Git is a version control tool
+Git is a version control tool and github is a collaboration tool.
-#third
-Git and GitHub are completely different things